Havana Brown Cat Grooming

 Bathing

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Havana Browns have particular requirements based on their medium size, light shedding level, and genetic predispositions to HCM and calcium oxalate stones.
+Havana Browns bring a medium build, a light shedding pattern, and breed-specific health risk around HCM and calcium oxalate stones — each of those shifts routine care in a different direction.

 Nail Care

 Weighing 6-10 lbs at maturity, the Havana Brown brings a medium-framed presence into the home along with a set of care requirements that reward attentive, knowledgeable owners.
-Even lower-energy breeds benefit from daily interaction and enrichment.
+Activity needs are individual, not just breed-determined — age, health status, and temperament all modify the baseline.

 Professional Grooming Costs